Bylaws of The Garden Club of Brewster

 1. Committee Chairs

 A. Committee Chairs are volunteers from the membership.

 B. All Committee Chairs shall submit a proposed committee budget prior to the Budget

-Chair by completing and sending a reimbursement form with receipts attached to the
+committee Chair by completing and sending a reimbursement form with receipts

 D. Each Chair shall keep a notebook, which contains a complete record of committee

 programs, procedures, and expenses to be passed on to the incoming Chair.

 A. Each Chair recommends adequate numbers to do the work of the committee.